Military history of African Americans: Black men in combat

 African-American soldiers might have been allowed to carry rifles, but they were not allowed to shoot them.
 However, in the midst of the Battle of the Bulge in December 1944, General Eisenhower was severely short of replacement troops for the rapidly depleting all-white companies.
 Lieutenant General John C. H. Lee, General Eisenhower's deputy commander, ETO, provided a perfect solution when he suggested using the African American servicemen in the European theater to volunteer as infantry replacements.
-The call went out on Boxing Day (the day after Christmas) and by February, more than 5,000 had volunteered to be riflemen – unsurprisingly, since few black men went into the army in order to cook and bury bodies.
-Eisenhower was, in fact, quietly using this as an experiment in integrated combat troops, and, worried that the non-combat but nonetheless vital service jobs of black troops would be shortchanged and anger the racist military establishment, if 5,000 of them showed up as infantrymen, decided to use only 2,800.
+The call went out on December 26, and by February, more than 5,000 had volunteered to be combat riflemen.
+Eisenhower was quietly using this as an experiment in integrated combat troops, and, worried that the non-combat but nonetheless vital service jobs of black troops would be shortchanged.
+He decided to use 2,800.
 The black volunteers were organized into 53 platoons, which, while segregated and under the command of a white sergeant and a white officer, the platoons themselves were each placed within larger all-white divisions in the First Army, two of them armoured.
 Thus, for almost the first time, black and white American men were fighting side by side.

 The brutal fighting on the Continent did more to desegregate the Army than anything else.
 The army began to run out of white officers almost for what would become 850,000 black troops and a segregated Officer Candidate School was opened for Black men with some college experience.
 By 1945, a handful of these black officer candidates men were being housed and trained with white officers, a tiny minority, to be sure, but nonetheless a technically integrated officer corps for the first time in the war.